jhollist/intro_r_class/lessons/02_r_basics.md

 - [RStudio Cheatsheets](http://www.rstudio.com/resources/cheatsheets/): Additional cheat sheets from RStudio.
 I am especially fond of the data wrangling one.

-## Exercise 2.1
+## Homework 2.1

-We should still have our `nla_analysis.R` file open.
-We will be working with this as we go through the rest of the excercises.
+Start up the class project that we created last class and Open up the `nla_analysis.R` file.

-Take a look at this file and with the person sitting next to you find the following:
+Take a look at this file and find the following:

 1. Find the `read_csv()` function.
 What lines is it on?
-What is the argument?
+What is the name of the argument in this function and what is the value that we have assigned to that argument?
-2. Now find the lines on which you think we install packages and load libraries.
-There is the fancy way (lines 19-24) and a straight up way (lines 29-32).
-Talk through in your own words what each of these is doing
+2. Now find the lines on which you think we install packages and load up our packages for your use.
+The installation is fancier than it needs to be, but loading the packages is pretty standard.
+In your own words, what do you think each of these lines is telling R to do.
-3. Add a line of code after line 24 to install the package `lubridate`.
-Add a line after line 33 to load `lubridate`.
+3. Add a line of code after line 24 (or so) to install the package `lubridate`.
+Add a line after line 33 (or so) to load `lubridate`.
 5. Bring up the package level help for the `lubridate` package.
 What does this package do?

+Be prepared to answer these questions when we meet next time.
+If you run into problems, I am available via Skype to help out.